PoSIG Admission Requirements

 What previous degree should I have to satisfy the PoSIG entry requirements?

-Applicants are required to hold a first cycle degree from an accredited university in the fields of political science or a closely related field and must have acquired a minimum of 180 ECTS.
-Applications should have at least 15 ECTS of methodology courses, to be proved with their application.
-For more information, please check Admissions.
+Applicants must hold a first cycle degree from an accredited university in the fields of political science or a closely related field, with a minimum of 180 ECTS credits.
+Applications should include at least 10 ECTS of methodology courses, as verified by the applicant.
+For more information, please refer to the Admissions section.

 I have a degree in sociology/law/economics/communications.
 Do I satisfy the PoSIG entry requirements?